kauri-io/Content/3Box/3box-profile-hover.md

 we can use a custom theme for the `Tile` instead of using the default one by using the `noTheme` property or we can also specify the location of the hover.

-Last but not least thing, let's also modify `App.css` so we can visualize the profiles in a smooth way adding the following lines:
+Last but not least, let's also modify `App.css` so we can visualize the profiles in a smooth way adding the following lines:

 ```css